HesuCrypt/Portfolio/README.md

 # Louisse Dominique Bertillo - Portfolio Website

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
-This portfolio showcases my skills, projects, and experience as an Information Technology professional.
+This portfolio showcases my skills, projects, and experience as a Junior Web Developer.

 ## Features